oVirt/ovirt-site/source/feature/fence-kdump.html.md

 ## Summary

 Feature prevents fencing of host which is currenlty dumping to preserve crashdump information.
-Without it host would be fenced and all crashdump informations would be lost.

 ## Owner